MortgageMonthly PaymentAffordabilityRefinance Break-EvenPMI RemovalClosing CostsAmortization

 Interest saved

-How extra loan payments work
+How extra payments work

-How do extra loan payments reduce interest?
+How do extra payments reduce interest?

-Every extra dollar above your minimum goes directly to principal, not interest.
-This reduces the balance on which future interest is calculated, creating a compounding savings effect.
+Every extra dollar goes directly to principal, reducing the balance on which future interest compounds.

-Is there a penalty for paying off my loan early?
+Is there a penalty for early payoff?